scottschafer/presto-evolution/README.md

 It's easy to start hacking on.
 Simply clone the repo, run "npm install" from within the directory and then "ng serve" to deploy it in a browser.

-TODO:
+See it live here: https://scottschafer.github.io//presto-evolution//

+Things I'd like to do one day...
 * Move simulation code into a web worker
 * Loading and saving the world state
-* Inspecting an arbitrary critter through the "tableau" view.
+* Allow inspecting an arbitrary critter through the "tableau" view.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.